Swart-lab/bleties/docs/miltel.md

 Output
 ------

+MILTEL produces the following output files, where `{OUT}` is the output prefix supplied to the `--out` option:

+ * `{OUT}.miltel.telomeric.gff3` - Alternative telomere addition sites /
+   chromosome breakage sites
+ * `{OUT}.miltel.othercalls.gff3` - Other soft- or hard-clips that do not contain telomeric sequences
+ * `{OUT}.miltel.othercalls.fasta` - Sequences of the above other clips

-MILTEL produces a GFF3 file with `MILTEL` in the `source` column (column 2).
+The GFF3 file for the alternative telomere addition sites has `MILTEL` in the `source` column (column 2).
 Coordinates where clipped sequence segments contain telomeres are called putative `chromosome_breakage_site` in the `type` column (column 3).
 Because this is a feature of zero length, the `start` and `end` fields (columns 4 and 5) are equal, and the junction is to the right of the coordinate, following GFF convention.

 The `score` (column 6) reports the breakage score, which is the number of telomere-bearing reads clipped at that specific coordinate, divided by the